chen-grace-p4/project02/README.md

       * 5: User viewed the ACTIVITYLOG
       * 6: Server started
       * 7: Server closed
+  * (NEW) UserIDs are NOT recorded in the ACTIVITYLOG due to some limitations regarding communication between the server and the client.
+Therefore, the ACTIVITYLOG is "anonymous."
+Only the activity and when the activity was performed are recorded.
+  * (OMITTED) send files or images over the server so that other clients can access/see them

 * **Finding Information About Files (Kyle)**
   * (NEW) Finding out the size of `chat.log` and `activity.log`.